Self-organization and cyclic positioning of active condensates: Abstract

 \section{Abstract}

-Active transport of biomolecular condensates and cell migration in collectives are fundamental to development, homeostasis, and processes such as cancer progression, wound healing, and infection response.
-Yet how these assemblies are positioned, regulated, and driven through cycles of dissolution and reassembly is not fully understood.
-We address this using a model of attractive active Brownian particles (ABPs).
-Using Brownian dynamics simulations, we show that these particles undergo liquid-gas phase separation, and spatially varying activity fields induce striking emergent dynamics.
-Droplets migrate up activity gradients, and above a critical activity, they fragment into a gas phase.
-The gas then migrates down the gradient, and droplets reassemble, yielding robust positioning cycles.
-This emergent condensate cycle arises without biochemical feedback loops and relies only on the interplay of attractions, motility, and gradients.
-In binary mixtures of active-passive particles, differential cohesion leads to self-sorting of particles, where strongly-cohesive ABPs compact into dense cores surrounded by peripheries enriched with weakly-cohesive passive particles.
-The passive particles stabilize the dynamic clusters of ABPs, and they migrate toward high-activity regions.
-Our findings suggest a generic mechanism for spatial control and turnover of condensates in biology.
+\chg{Cohesive active assemblies are often regulated by spatially heterogeneous nonequilibrium driving, such as gradients in motility, biochemical turnover, or mechanical activity.
+Such heterogeneous driving can influence where condensates or cell collectives accumulate, how stable they are, and how they exchange material with their surroundings.
+However, the minimal physical mechanisms by which activity gradients control the positioning and turnover of cohesive active matter remain unclear.
+Here, we address this question using a model of attractive active Brownian particles (ABPs) in a spatially varying activity field.} Using Brownian dynamics simulations, we show that these particles undergo liquid-gas phase separation, and spatially varying activity fields induce striking emergent dynamics.
+Attractive active droplets migrate up activity gradients, and at sufficiently high activity, they can fragment or evaporate into a dilute phase. \chg{For finite clusters, evaporated ABPs can redistribute through the simulation box, reassemble into new clusters in lower-activity regions, and migrate again toward higher activity, giving rise to cyclic positioning through repeated nucleation, migration, evaporation, and reassembly.} These dynamics arise without biochemical feedback loops and rely only on the interplay of attraction, motility, and activity gradients. \chg{Active--passive mixtures exhibit a core--shell-like organization, where the more cohesive ABPs condense into dense interiors and a peripheral layer dominated by passive particles.
+Furthermore, introducing the passive component shifts the steady-state localization of the condensates toward regions of higher activity compared to pure ABP systems.} \chg{Our findings identify a minimal physical route by which activity gradients can regulate the spatial localization, turnover, and cyclic repositioning of attractive active condensates.}

-\textit{Introduction.}---Self-organization and collective motion are ubiquitous in living systems, appearing across scales from molecules~\cite{hyman2014, weber2019} to tissues~\cite{ewald2008, scarpa2016, riahi2012, li2013}.
-Inside cells, biomolecular condensates form and dissolve through energy-consuming processes regulated by metabolic fuels such as ATP or GTP~\cite{snead2019,linsenmeier2022,brangwynne2011,feric2016,jain2016,guilhas2020}.
-Their positioning often follows chemical gradients, leading to cyclic behavior where condensates continuously reorganize—dissolving in regions of high concentration and reassembling in low-concentration regions—to maintain a dynamical nonequilibrium steady state~\cite{jambon2024, saha2016, banani2017}.
-On larger scales, cells coordinate polarity and motion through local contacts and chemical cues, producing collective migration and spatial organization of tissues~\cite{carmona2008, mayor2010, lin2015, miskolci2021, li2019, theveneau2010}.
-Living matter thus exploits gradients and local interactions to sustain dynamic, self-organized structures that continually reorganize.
-Despite this remarkable prevalence in biology, reproducing such cyclic self-organization and adaptive positioning in synthetic active systems remains a major challenge.